Dhruvdot7/GDGoC-GU-Task2/README.md

-# 🎉 Hacktoberfest Registration App
+# 🎉 Hackfest Registration App

-A simple **Streamlit web app** for managing Hacktoberfest registrations.
+A simple **Streamlit web app** for managing Hackfest registrations.
 This app allows users to register with their details and stores the data directly in **Google Sheets**.

 ---